infinum/frontend-handbook/React/Project structure.md

 ## Fetchers

+> This section is considered deprecated.
+For the newer approach check the [@datx/swr](https://datx.dev/docs/jsonapi-swr/overview) documentation.

 In `src/fetchers` you will organize your (swr) fetchers, usually by the model on which you will make API calls.

 ```ts